FilmColors/VIAN/_docs/source/step_by_step/segmentation/create_segment.rst

 1. **Time Slice Dragging** allows you to define a start and an end-point of the new segment.
 2. **Fast Segmentation** will automatically create a new Segment from the last segments end, to your current time location.
+3. **Interval Selection** allows to define a start and an end-point with an infinite number of actions in between.

 Time Slice Dragging
 *******************